ozekisms/r-send-sms-http-rest-ozeki/README.md

 )
 ```

-Then you can create the message you want to send by creatign a Message instance:
+Then you can create the message you want to send by creating a Message instance:

 ```r
 msg <- Ozeki.Libs.Rest::Message$new()